abraunegg/onedrive/README.md

 1. Check the version of the application you are using `onedrive --version` and ensure that you are running either the latest [release](https://github.com/abraunegg/onedrive/releases) or built from master.
 2. Fill in a new bug report using the [issue template](https://github.com/abraunegg/onedrive/issues/new?template=bug_report.md)
 3. Generate a debug log for support using the following [process](https://github.com/abraunegg/onedrive/wiki/Generate-debug-log-for-support)
-4. Upload the logfile to [pastebin](https://pastebin.com/) or email to support@mynas.com.au
+4. Upload the debug log to [pastebin](https://pastebin.com/) or archive and email to support@mynas.com.au

 ### All available commands
 Output of `onedrive --help`